jimmyturnip/20210911-dragon-wing-5e/setting.md

 # Setting

 Although the world of Arianus is a material plane, it is strongly influenced by the Plane of Air - islands floating in an airy sky.
+Maybe it is on the Plane of Air, maybe it's a demi-plane, maybe it's a fantasy gas giant.
+Doesn't really matter, and I like that there's no answer...yet, at least.

 **What about the day and night cycle?**
 From the book, *Dragon Wing*, I'm stealing some ideas: